-Hey, I’m Mattanah! communicator, coach, and seminary student…
+Hey, I’m Mattanah!
+Writer & Photographer, Certified coach, and seminary studenT

 Much of what I do is often an attempt to answer questions like:

-How do we engage with both the ancient world of the Bible and the complexity of the world we live in today?
+How do we learn from the ancient world of the Bible and apply its wisdom to the complexity of our world today?

-These questions took on a new urgency about eight years ago when I traveled to the Holy Land for the first time and began leading student trips for Passages, a nonprofit focused on faith-based leadership and immersive education in Israel.
+These questions took on a new urgency about ten years ago when I traveled to the Holy Land for the first time and began leading student trips for Passages, a nonprofit focused on faith-based leadership and immersive education.

 I eventually joined the team full-time and became their Vice President of Marketing and Communications.
-I learned a lot by leading during seasons of global disruption—navigating the collapse of the travel industry during the pandemic, managing crisis communications during the Israel-Hamas War, and helping survivors of terrorism share their stories.
+I learned a lot by leading during seasons of global disruption—navigating the collapse of the travel industry during the pandemic, managing crisis communications during a war, and helping survivors share their stories.
 My team and I scaled the brand and launched marketing initiatives that produced growth for the organization and meaningful social impact when it mattered most.

-Since that time, I’ve launched a business, restarted my seminary journey (MDiv in Contextual Biblical Leadership), and joined the team at Christ Church Plano as the Director of Marketing and Communications.
+Since that time, I’ve launched a business, restarted my seminary journey, and joined the team at Christ Church Cathedral (Anglican Church in Plano, TX) as their Director of Marketing and Communications.

 In all of this, I always come back to being a storyteller.
 Stories, they are the connective tissue of life together.
 They both lift us and anchor us at the same time.

-I still ask all those questions, often adding new ones to the list.
+I still ask all those questions, and many more.
 But I ask a little differently now.
 I’ve become more settled in the search, more comfortable with a paradox—realizing it’s less about apprehending the answers and more about letting the questions apprehend me.
 I keep remembering that God doesn’t mind a mystery (Proverbs 25:2).

 Anytime you want to explore some of those mysteries together, check out my latest ramblings here, or reach out to me by filling out the contact form below.